opsdroid/opsdroid/docs/contributing.md

 ```shell
 python setup.py init_catalog -l eo
 ```
-And then you can translate it in `locale/eo/LC_MESSAGES/opsdroid.po`, then compile it, etc.
+Then you can translate it in `locale/eo/LC_MESSAGES/opsdroid.po`, then compile it, etc.

 ## Creating New Modules
 Opsdroid is an open source chatbot framework.
 It is designed to be extendable, scalable and simple.
 It comes with a few official modules that can be found in the [Opsdroid  GitHub account](https://github.com/opsdroid).